Hoverbear/rust-education-paper/paper.md

 ## Tooling

 One significant advantage of using Rust over its alternatives is its robust, opinionated set of tooling.
 The Rust standard distribution includes `rustc` (the compiler), `cargo` (a package manager and build tool), and `rustdoc` (a documentation generator).
-Currently there is work being done on a `rustfmt` which woud function the same as Go's venerable `gofmt`.
+Currently there is work being done on a `rustfmt` which would function the same as Go's venerable `gofmt`.

 Package management is a feature Rust has inherited from several other modern languages. `cargo` was designed under the maintenance of Yehuda Katz, the creator of Ruby's `bundler`.
 All package dependencies, build options, and tasks are defined in a `Cargo.toml` file.
 Package versions are kept in a `Cargo.lock` that `cargo` creates whenever it needs.
 There is no 'fetch' or 'install' command, dependencies are checked and (if necessary) pulled on `cargo build`, `test`, or `doc`.